AnnaLiewald/HeadFirstRuby/README.md

 # HeadFirstRuby
-This is my first repository, used to for learning Ruby with Head First Ruby Book.
+This is my first repository.
+I use this to learn Ruby with the Head First Ruby Book.